Don't Throw Away Your Beams: Improving Consistency-based Uncertainties in LLMs via Beam Search: Experiments

 \subsubsection{Additional Ablations}

-Additional ablations are deferred to the appendix: Appendix~\ref{appendix:abl_sampling} compares candidate–generation strategies including Diverse Beam Search, temperature sampling, and a hybrid multinomial–beam sampling.
+Additional ablations are deferred to the appendices: Appendix~\ref{appendix:abl_sampling} compares candidate–generation strategies including Diverse Beam Search, temperature sampling, and a hybrid multinomial–beam sampling.
 Appendix~\ref{appendix:abl_normalization} investigates restricted-mass normalization and shows that introducing a small probability floor $\epsilon$ can stabilize the weighting of low-mass beams.
 Appendix~\ref{appendix:abl_other_methods} evaluates other sampling-based objectives (Semantic Entropy, Degree Matrix) under beam generation with probability-weighted formulations.
-Appendix~\ref{appendix:topbeam_scoring} examines using the top-1 beam decode as the produced answer $\yv_*$ (instead of greedy), a natural choice when beam search is already run to obtain a higher-quality output.
+Appendix~\ref{appendix:topbeam_scoring} examines top-1 beam decode as the produced answer $\yv_*$ (instead of greedy), a natural choice when beam search has already been run.